progayk/vuepress-project/docs/vuejs2_course/state-management-with-vuex.md

 ## Why a different State Management may be needed

-We've seen how we can manage the state management by using props and callback functions when passing them from parent to child and child to parent.
+We've seen how we can manage the state management by using props and callback functions when passing data from parent to child and child to parent.

 ![state management 1](../images/state-management-1.png)